FixedEffects/FixedEffectModels.jl/README.md

 You may use [RegressionTables.jl](https://github.com/jmboehm/RegressionTables.jl) to get publication-quality regression tables.

-## Solution Method
-Denote the model `y = X β + D θ + e` where X is a matrix with few columns and D is the design matrix from categorical variables.
-Estimates for `β`, along with their standard errors, are obtained in two steps:

-1. `y, X`  are regressed on `D` using the package [FixedEffects.jl](https://github.com/matthieugomez/FixedEffects.jl)
-2. Estimates for `β`, along with their standard errors, are obtained by regressing the projected `y` on the projected `X` (an application of the Frisch Waugh-Lovell Theorem)
-3. With the option `save = true`, estimates for the high dimensional fixed effects are obtained after regressing the residuals of the full model minus the residuals of the partialed out models on `D` using the package [FixedEffects.jl](https://github.com/matthieugomez/FixedEffects.jl)

 ## GPU
 The package has support for GPUs (Nvidia) (thanks to Paul Schrimpf).
 This makes the package an order of magnitude faster for complicated problems.